 - Gravity Feed – The gravity feed uses the gravitational force to fall down.
 There are certain mechanisms that ensure that the blade doesn’t put excessive force on a softer material.
-Such mechanisms are movable counterbalancing weight, a thread adjustment coil spring, or a pneumatic or a hydraulic damper.
+Such mechanisms are movable counterbalancing weight, a threaded adjustment coil spring, or a pneumatic or a hydraulic damper.

 Such gravity feeds are more common in the smaller saws.

 - Hydraulic Feed – The hydraulic feed can enforce more power.
 The pressurized hydraulic piston helps the saw the operate at different pressure and feed rate.
-The larger production band saws have Hydraulic feed mechanism.
+The larger production band saws have a Hydraulic feed mechanism.